Updated on February 26, 2017

 This was the Crete that visited Dr. Keys team in the late 50’s.

-In 1965 Dr. Ancel Keys, after completing the “Seven Countries Study” divulged the fact that in Crete, where 40% people food intake was olive oil, the heart diseases were considerably low.
-The research was made with more than12.000 persons from Finland, Greece, Italy, Japan, Holhand, USA and Yugoslavia.
+In 1965 Dr. Ancel Keys, after completing the “Seven Countries Study” divulged the fact that in Crete, where 40% of people food intake was olive oil, the heart diseases were considerably low.
+The research covered more than 12.000 persons from Finland, Greece, Italy, Japan, Holland, USA and Yugoslavia.

-• olive oil is the most important fat source and almost the unique vegetal oil used.
+Olive oil was the most important fat source and almost the unique vegetal oil used.

-• The proportion of dairy products, fish and poultry is low to moderate.
-Not much red meat is eaten
+The proportion of dairy products, fish and poultry was low to moderate.
+They did not eat red meat.

-• wine is consumed regularly and is a habit in the meals, but in low to moderate amounts (except in Muslim countries).
+Wine was consumed regularly and was a habit in the meals, but in low to moderate amounts (except in Muslim countries).

 By the way, many people, even Institutions as Empowered Hospital write: